Ab uno disce omnes: Single-harmonic search for extreme mass-ratio inspirals: Conclusions

 Modern global-fit architectures~\cite{Littenberg:2020bxy,Speri:2022kaq,Littenberg:2023xpl,Katz:2024oqg,Strub:2024kbe,Deng:2025wgk} rely on well-designed proposal distributions to guide both the search and parameter estimation for various sources.
 For example, previous studies have employed proposal distributions based on normalizing flows to enhance the convergence of galactic binary sampling~\cite{Korsakova:2024sut}.

-In the context of the LISA global fit, the harmonic finder introduced in this work plays a key role in identifying EMRI candidates.
-Combined with the SBI framework, the search strategy provides promising initial conditions for full-waveform template placement.
-However, our analysis indicated that additional refinements are necessary to locate the true maximum of the detection statistic across the parameter space. {The search and identification pipelines developed here do not rely on waveform templates; instead, they exploit only the relationship between EMRI parameters and their frequency evolution}.
+In the context of the LISA global fit, the pipeline introduced in this work can identify EMRI candidates and, combined with the SBI framework, provide constrained parameter space regions for follow-up analyses using full-waveform templates.
+Our analysis showed an example of such a follow-up using the statistic defined in Eq.~(\ref{eq:det_stat}). {The search and identification pipelines developed here do not rely on waveform templates; instead, they exploit only the relationship between EMRI parameters and their frequency evolution}.
 This approach significantly reduces computational cost and enables scalable candidate identification across a broad parameter space.
-However, further investigation is required to assess whether the statistic defined in Eq.~(\ref{eq:det_stat}) is sufficient for robust EMRI identification throughout the full parameter space.
+Further investigation is required to assess whether the statistic defined in Eq.~(\ref{eq:det_stat}) is sufficient for robust EMRI identification throughout the full parameter space.

-Moreover, the long-duration nature of EMRI signals makes them particularly susceptible to non-stationary noise and instrumental artifacts~\cite{2024PhRvD.110d2004A,Castelli:2024sdb}.
-Recently, Ref.~\cite{Bandopadhyay:2025fyx} showed that for stellar origin black hole binaries the framework presented here is robust against non-stationary noise.
-Understanding how these factors impact EMRI detection and parameter estimation will be crucial.
-Our time-frequency framework lays the groundwork for addressing these challenges.
+Moreover, the long-duration nature of EMRI signals makes them more likely to be affected by non-stationary noise and instrumental artifacts~\cite{2024PhRvD.110d2004A,Castelli:2024sdb}.
+Recently, Ref.~\cite{Bandopadhyay:2025fyx} showed that for stellar origin black hole binaries the detection statistic of Eq.~(\ref{eq:det_stat}) is robust against non-stationary noise.
+Understanding how these effects impact EMRI detection and parameter estimation will be crucial.

-Galactic binaries and massive black hole binaries will influence EMRI detection in distinct ways due to their differing characteristics~\cite{Khukhlaev:2025xiz}.
-The structure of our search pipeline enables the use of detected frequency evolution to mask the data, potentially isolating EMRIs for targeted follow-up.
-Exploring these interactions will be essential for developing a dedicated EMRI module within the LISA global fit framework.
+Galactic binaries and massive black hole binaries will influence EMRI detection differently based on their distinct characteristics in the time-frequency plane~\cite{Khukhlaev:2025xiz}.
+Future work should investigate whether the detected frequency tracks could be used to mask signals and enable targeted EMRI follow-up.
+Characterizing and leveraging these multi-source interactions will be crucial for integrating a robust EMRI search capability into the LISA global fit.